Company Liquidation and Winding up

 What are liquidation and Winding-up?

-Liquidation is a process whereby the company is not able to continue with its business due to the inability to pay off its debts when due.
-Therefore, the company’s assets will be seized and accounted, with the resulting proceeds used to pay off its debts and liabilities.
+Liquidation is a process where the company’s assets are seized and realized, with the resulting proceeds used to pay off its debts and liabilities.
 Any surplus is then distributed among the shareholders of the company according to their rights and interests or otherwise dealt with as the constitution of the company directs.

 Upon the completion of the liquidation, the company goes into dissolution and it ceases to exist.